-Established in the mid 1970's by Richard & Marion Lightbown and run with the help of their son, Tom, Indigo has been a pioneer in bringing oriental antique furniture to the European market and now has the largest collection of oriental antique furniture, handicrafts & accessories available to purchase in the UK.
+Established as an antiques shop in the mid 1970's by Richard & Marion Lightbown and run with the help of their son, Tom, Indigo has been a pioneer in bringing oriental antique furniture to the European market and now has the largest collection of Chinese antiques, Indian antiques , handicrafts & accessories available to purchase in the UK.
+In the last 10 years, we've grown our collections to include the largest collection of Tibetan antiques & Mongolian antiques within the UK.
 Whilst the majority of our antique pieces date from 18th, 19th and early 20th century, we also sell a range of rustic and Asian inspired furniture made to compliment our antiques whist also pairing perfectly with furniture in contemporary interiors.

 We personally select each piece on our buying trips to India, China, Tibet, Mongolia & Japan.
 With over 40 years of experience buying antiques we have three rules; whatever we buy has to be beautiful, as original as possible, and show ware, also known as patination (patina can refer to any fading, darkening or other signs of age created either naturally or by human interaction).

 Richard first discovered India's unique and special culture having driven overland by motorbike from England to India via Afghanistan in the early 1970’s.

 From India he travelled to Australia and planned to return to the U.K permanently, however he met Marion on a ship travelling back from Australia.
 Marion had settled in Sydney.
 The prospect of living in a cold and austere Britain was not attractive, so they returned to Sydney and after two years of saving hard they set off on their travels through South East Asia, India & Nepal on their epic trip back overland in a V.W.
 Camper van.